 What Exactly Are Web Design Standards

-- navigation menu placement (Web design standards say it should be across the top of the page)
+- Location of Main Menu Items (Web design standards say it should be across the top of the page).

 And so on…

 Web Design Principles Aren’t Just About Aesthetics Either

 Consistency, usability, clarity, and branding are just some of the most prominent advantages.
 It’s true that a lot of this has to do with how it looks, but not everything.